Comparisons

 On the fee question

 Wealthfront's percentage-of-assets advisory fee is the central tradeoff.
 The fee buys you tax-loss harvesting, daily rebalancing, multi-goal planning, and the integrated cash-and-529-and-IRA stack.
 For larger balances ($50k+), the value-add typically exceeds the fee in absolute dollars.
-For smaller balances ($1k–$10k), the math is closer — tax-loss harvesting on a small portfolio doesn't produce big absolute savings.
+For smaller balances ($1k–$10k), the percentage is only a few dollars a year, and tax-loss harvesting on a small portfolio doesn't produce big absolute savings.

 Which is "better" depends on your specific situation.
 For most users with significant taxable balances who want managed-portfolio professionalism plus high-yield cash and college savings in one app, Wealthfront's fee is reasonable.
-For users who want brand-specific spend-to-own with custodial / Trump Account routing and zero fees, Slyce is the fit.
+For users who want brand-specific spend-to-own with a flat, predictable fee, Slyce is the fit.

 Verdict

 Pick Wealthfront if you want a managed robo-portfolio with tax-loss harvesting (and stock-level harvesting on the higher tier), high-yield cash management, and 529 plan support — all in one app.
-The percentage-fee model scales cleanly, and Wealthfront's feature set is unique among robo-advisors.
+The percentage-fee model buys active management, and Wealthfront's feature set is unique among robo-advisors.

-Pick Slyce if you want spending to trigger ownership of brands you shop at, you need custodial accounts or Trump Account routing, or you'd rather pay no fee at any balance.
-The zero subscription compounds, and brand-specific ownership is fundamentally different from a managed allocation.
+Pick Slyce if you want spending to trigger ownership of brands you shop at, you prefer a flat fee that doesn't scale with your balance, and you don't need tax-loss harvesting or goal planning.
+Brand-specific ownership is fundamentally different from a managed allocation.

 The two run side by side without conflict — Wealthfront for the diversified-passive layer and high-yield cash, Slyce for the spend-to-own brand layer.
 For comparable robo-advisor heads-to-head, see Slyce vs Betterment and Slyce vs Fidelity Go.